Architecture Modernization Blueprint

 In Private Equity & M&A Holdcos

-A strategic breakdown on how mid-market Private Equity operators are leveraging AI-native architecture to eliminate $150,000+/year in Workday licensing fees while solving industry-specific bottlenecks.
+A strategic breakdown on how startup to $100M+ Private Equity operators are using AI-native architecture to eliminate $150,000+/year in Workday licensing fees while solving industry-specific bottlenecks.

 The Private Equity Disconnect